Nidec is gearing up its electric motor business in Europe

 Upon opening the new offices, Nidec also entered into a strategic alliance with the University of Novi Sad to “actively engage in technological exchanges via industry-academia partnerships.”
 As an outlook, the new facilities were to consolidate the Nidec Group’s production activities in the East European region and would see Nidec’s Automotive Motor & Electronic Control Business Unit “launch multiple businesses in future.”

 This is a strategy proven successful for Nidec in one of its other main markets.
 Mr Seki gave the example of the Kudong region in China, where Nidec set up twelve businesses, a cluster the company is beginning to mirror in Europe.
-The new business base in Serbia would supply products to the European market while looking to design and develop products locally over time, says the company.
+The company says the new business base in Serbia would supply products to the European market while looking to design and develop products locally over time.
 Operating multiple firms at the same site will create synergies “by sharing the same production infrastructure and back-office,” Nidec explained.
 The executive added, “the beauty of this intensive area is that we can react to different demands in different segments.”

 Ten billion dollars for electric car motor business

 Both the extension to China as well as the new drive for business in Europe are part of Nidec’s strategy to invest up to ten billion US dollars in the automotive segment over the next five years announced in November 2020.
 According to CEO Nagamori, the company intends to “dominate the market for electric vehicle engines.”
 In concrete figures, Nidec targets to hold a quarter of the market by 2025 and between 40 and 45 per cent by 2030.